Documentus/Documentus-Blog/index.md

 sidebar: mydoc_sidebar
 permalink: index.html
 toc: false
 summary:  Welcome to my office and my blog.
-I'm James F Stevenson, propietor of Documentus.
+I'm **James F Stevenson**, propietor of Documentus.
 I'm a freelance documentation specialist based in France, but I provide documentation services world-wide.
 So, if your looking for "anything documents", you are in the correct location.
 I also invite interesting and (clean) comments about 'docs as code', IoT and other cool stuff.
 ---
 < img class="navbar-logo" style="width: 85%; vertical-align: text-bottom" src="{{ "images/My_Office2.jpg" }}">
 {% include note.html content= "You may or may not know it, but freelancers like me sometimes struggle between assignments.
 I have a freelance business here <a alt='Documentation' href='http://www.jamesmediacompany.co.uk'>Documentus</a>.If you'd like contribute in any way that you can, I would be extremely grateful.
 Alternatively, if you require any of the services listed <a alt='Documentation' href='http://www.jamesmediacompany.co.uk'>Documentus</a>.
 I am happy to provide a full consultation and quotation." %}